I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

 It can be refreshing, from a female perspective.
 A lot of anime with high school romance comedy can follow this "harem" anime format, popularized originally by Tenchi Muyo and Love Hina, among other shows.
 This is a teenage boy wish fulfillment, which is fine, but there's rarely an equivalent anime series that revolves around teenage girl wish fulfillment.
 I would say there's this, Fruits Basket, Peach Girl, Absolute Boyfriend, and maybe a few others, but it's rare to have one girl and multiple guys.

 In Japan, I think it might be something of a double standard in their culture: a woman with multiple boyfriends is a slut, but it's treated better if a man has multiple girlfriends, and there are so many games and anime series whose plot premise revolves around the latter.
-In Peach Girl, Fruits Basket, and Sailor Moon, even when the female protagonist has multiple boys gunning for her, she's supposed to reject all of them in favor of her "one true love", maintaining her purity.
+In Peach Girl, Fruits Basket, and Sailor Moon, even when the female protagonist has multiple boys gunning for her, she's supposed to reject all of them in favor of her "one true love," maintaining her purity.
 And the shows usually treat it as a big sin for a girl to so much as be seen talking in private with another guy once she's already dating someone.
 Now compare that to all the harem shows for boys, where nobody blinks twice over a man openly flirting with and dating multiple women...
 Yeah, kinda sexist.

-Contrasting that, even if Haruhi herself doesn't date every boy in the titular Host Club, she gets spend a lot of time with all of them, gets to know them, and she can act as an audience surrogate character, much like a typical male harem protagonist.
+Contrasting that, even if Haruhi herself doesn't date every boy in the titular Host Club, she gets to spend a lot of time with all of them, gets to know them, and can act as an audience surrogate character, much like a typical male harem protagonist.
 In the "harem" of the Host Club, you can find pretty much any type of guy you may like; serious and mature, clownish and flirtatious, rebellious, or even adorable and moe.
 It's harmless fun, and while it may not be for me, I can see how other people appreciate it for being cute, funny, and charming.

 Ouran High School Host Club is unique.
-It's similar in plot setup to Hayate the Combat Butler, and both shows work by playing the streetwise practicality of a poor person against the relative insanity of the super rich.
+It's similar in plot setup to Hayate the Combat Butler, and both shows work by playing the streetwise practicality of a poor person against the relative insanity of the super-rich.
 It's also kind of about female lust in general.
 The whole "host club" thing is basically like being a male escort or male stripper, in a less overtly sexual way.
-In my opinion, the manga and show are about making fun of how women are sometimes humiliated and degraded by being treated as sex object by showing the gender reverse of this.
+In my opinion, the manga and show are about making fun of how women are sometimes humiliated and degraded by being treated as sex objects by showing the gender reverse of this.
 It's also interesting because Haruhi is lusted after as a boy by girls when she upholds her drag masquerade, and lusted after as a girl by the boys in the Host Club who know she's a girl.
 Confusing, no?

 I haven't seen it all, but I would like to, because the show makes me feel good and makes me laugh.
 And really, that's all that should be expected from this genre.
 What I like to impress upon people is not everything has to be all serious and dark like Ghost in the Shell or Evangelion.
 Is it fun, yes.
 Is it cute and warm-hearted, yes.
 Is it sexy?
 Eh, not so much to me now, but maybe when I was a teenager who had never had a boyfriend before.
 So while I don't exactly love this kind of show, I understand why this tops some people's lists.
-If you liked shows I mentioned earlier like:
+If you liked the shows I mentioned earlier like:

 - Hayate the Combat Butler